Charles Scott (governor): St. Clair expedition

 St. Clair continued his preparations for invading the northwest despite the fact that, by now, he admitted he was unfit for combat due to his ill health.
 Like Harmar, he was also unpopular in Kentucky, and Scott had to conduct a draft to raise the militiamen needed for St. Clair's expedition.
 He and most other officers in Kentucky claimed they were too ill to lead the men; most actually feared losing the respect of Kentuckians through their association with St. Clair.
 Colonel William Oldham was the highest-ranking soldier willing to lead the Kentuckians.

 St. Clair's party left Fort Washington on October 1.
 On November 3, he ordered his men to make camp on a small tributary of the Wabash River, mistakenly believing they were camping on the St. Marys River.
-His intent was for the men to construct some protective works the next day, but before sunrise, a combined group of Miami and Canadians attacked the party, routing them and capturing part of their artillery and most of their supplies.
-Of St. Clair's force of 1,400 men, 600 were killed and 300 captured during the attack.
+His intent was for the men to construct some protective works the next day, but before sunrise, a combined group of Indian warriors attacked the party, routing them and capturing part of their artillery and most of their supplies.
+Of St. Clair's force of 1,000 men, 935 were killed, wounded or captured, destroying a quarter of the United States Army in a single day.
 The Kentucky militiamen scattered during the attack, and their leader, Colonel Oldham, was killed.
 Nevertheless, they and most citizens in Kentucky blamed St. Clair for the entire debacle.
 St. Clair retreated to Fort Washington, and on November 24, Scott joined him there with 200 mounted volunteers in case the Indians decided to pursue him and invade Kentucky.
 When it became apparent that no Indian invasion was imminent, Scott's men returned home.
 As a result of St. Clair's campaign, tribes that had previously been neutral in the conflict – including the Delawares and Wyandots – allied with the Miami and Shawnee against the frontiersmen.